 # Move up to parent's position

-Removing elements from a heap is like moving players in a sports tournament where the best player must always be team captain .
-When we remove the root element, we replace it with the last element in the heap and let it sink down to maintain proper order.
-This ensures both the structure and order properties remain intact.
+Removing an element from a heap is like a sports tournament where the best player always has to be team captain.
+To remove the root, we replace it with the last element in the heap and let that element sink down to its correct spot.
+That keeps both the structure and order properties intact.

 class MinHeap: